 Our firm has been handling these types of cases for over two decades.
 We are determined to recover as much compensation as possible for you.

 Farris, Riley & Pitt, LLP fully understands the tremendous stress and confusion victims experience in the immediate aftermath of an accident.
-You can have our Birmingham pedestrian accident lawyers review your case and discuss all of your legal options as soon as you call (205) 324-1212 to schedule a free consultation.
+You can have our pedestrian accident lawyers in Birmingham review your case and discuss all of your legal options as soon as you call (205) 324-1212 to schedule a free consultation.

 Why Do I Need a Pedestrian Accident Lawyer?